microtrain/bootcamp/15-ApacheCordova/01-Cordova.md

 sudo vim /etc/environment
 ```

 add the following lines, the first is for Gradle, the others you will need later so add them now.
-Replace *YOUR_USER_NAME* with the user name you use to login to your system.

 ```sh
 export PATH=$PATH:/opt/gradle/gradle-5.2/bin